just-barcodes/livestreamer-best/README.md

 Whenever I use [livestreamer](https://github.com/chrippa/livestreamer), I always use `livestreamer http://stream best` (with the `best` option).
-This simple script calls best automatically, so that I can do `live http://stream`.
+This simple script calls best automatically, so that I can copy the address of the stream and just call `live` (and the adress will automatically be pasted to the terminal using `xclip`).

 ### Installation